Neuromodulation for Chronic Pain Management

 Dorsal root ganglion (DRG) treatment assists patients with Complex Regional Pain Syndrome (CRPS) in managing difficult-to-treat chronic pain localised to the lower limbs.
 It can provide significant pain relief following hernia, knee replacement, and amputation procedures.

-In a minimally invasive surgery, your doctor would insert stimulation leads beneath your skin, next to the nerve or nerves that are causing your neuropathic pain.
-The electrical stimulation that interrupts pain signals would subsequently be powered by a temporary, external gadget worn beneath your clothing.
+In a minimally invasive surgery, your doctor would insert stimulation leads beneath your skin, next to the nerve or nerves that are causing neuropathic pain.
+The electrical stimulation that interrupts pain signals would subsequently be powered by a temporary, external gadget worn beneath the clothing.

 If you respond well to several days of trial therapy, your doctor can lead you through permanent pain-reduction options.